Top Scholarships for MBA

 • Generally, no. Most government scholarships (e.g., Post-Matric, Central Sector) prohibit availing multiple schemes simultaneously to ensure equitable distribution.
 However, you can combine a government scholarship with an institute-specific award (e.g., IIM need-based aid) if the institute permits.

-7. Are these scholarships available for all MBA institutes?
+7. Are these scholarships for MBA available for all MBA institutes?

 • Yes, as long as the institute is recognized by the University Grants Commission (UGC) or All India Council for Technical Education (AICTE).
 Premier institutes like IIMs, XLRI, and state universities are typically covered.
 For the National Fellowship (ST), the institute must be on the approved list (e.g., IIMs, IITs with MBA programs).